Auckland-Council-CC-Insights-Team/porowhitahauwha/README.md

 #> 1 A26         Buckland Community Centre Franklin    Rural Hall  Community-led f…
 #> 2 A58         Franklin The Centre       Franklin    Hybrid      Council-led fac…
 ```

+A vignette is being written that will explain the conceptual framework
+that was designed to inform how the data was modeled.
+This will define,
+in technical parlance, what is an asset, a space, an entity, and how the
+three are related.

 ## Terms of use